jschnab/pyms-plot/paper/paper.md

 PyMS allows users to plot data according to the representation most widely used (bar-plot showing the median of data and scatter-plot displaying individual data points) and select a few graphical parameters (two different modes of data grouping and bar face color including a color-blind-friendly palette).
 Figures can be saved in different image formats depending on downstream application.

-To test the hypothesis of different colonization levels between groups, PyMS uses the Mann-Whitney test or its own implementation of the Kruskal-Wallis test with post-hoc analysis using the Dunn's test.
-These tests were chosen because the small sample sizes obtained during mycorrhizal colonization of roots makes less reliable the use of parametric tests.
+To test the hypothesis of different colonization levels between groups, PyMS uses the Mann-Whitney test or its own implementation of the Kruskal-Wallis test with post-hoc analysis using Dunn's test.
+These tests were chosen because the small sample sizes obtained during mycorrhizal colonization of roots makes the use of parametric tests less reliable.

 PyMS relies on pandas [@pandas] to manipulate data, matplotlib [@matplotlib] to build plots, SciPy [@SciPy] and statsmodels [@seabold] for statistics and TkInter to build the graphical user interface.